BetExChange/Client/README.md

 - When the user clicks on "Create Offer" and enters a valid quantity, price, duration, payment method, address and has enough balance then the offer should be created.
 - When the user places a new offer, their balance should update, subtracting the amount from their funds.
 - When the user places a new offer, they should receive the appropriate notification.
-- When the user enters an invalid value, an error should be displayed.
+- When the user enters a negative number or the number zero in any of the input fields, then an error should be displayed.

 #### Edge Cases:
 - If the user attempts to place an offer without enough balance, an error should be displayed.